 Now we have to live with the consequences of that shameful record….
 Events have come to a sorry pass when we have to assure the Kremlin of our willingness to adhere to civilized norms.
 In the future and for all time, we must try harder to live up to those ideals that made this country an exemplar to the world.

 Big words, difficult concepts.
 Sadistic?
 Shameful?
 Ain’t no way the Leesburg Daily Commercial would ever use that kind of language – or display that much knowledge of our country’s behavior.
 This is the kind of stuff that we write; if the Daily Commercial did this we could spend more time doing things that matter, like walking the dog.
-When cartoonist and editorial-board member Gene Packwood – a talented artist who has shown some signs of intelligence in domestic politics – displays a complete failure of courage and independence by echoing the establishment’s charge that Edward Snowden is a traitor, then we know where the editors stand: in the wrong place, as usual.
+When cartoonist and editorial-board member Gene Packwood – a talented artist who has demonstrated intelligence in domestic politics – merely echoes the establishment’s charge that Edward Snowden is a traitor, then we know where the editors stand: in the wrong place, as usual.

 On this website, when we use the ideas of others we give them appropriate recognition by the use of quotes and/or linking to the page on the internet where the information may be found.
 We do not, and would never, copy and paste someone else’s article and present it as our own.
 (Nor do we subscribe to any news services that provide pre-written content.)
 Hopefully, any reasonably well-educated person would adhere to similar standards.